Skip to main content

 Customize Your Intention

-break it to small conext
+> break it into small context pieces

 You’re in Control of Your Context